orkhanahmadov/laravel-goldenpay/README.md

 * `payment_date` - datetime, payment date
 * `checks` - integer, payment check count

-Besides usual Eloquent functionality this model also has specific accessors, scopes and relationship ability which you can utilize.
+Besides usual Eloquent functionality this model also has specific accessors, scopes and relationship abilities which you can utilize.

 ### Accessors